fhunleth/muontrap/README.md

 are cleaned up on exit.

 To set this up, first create a cgroup with appropriate permissions.
-Any path will do; `shimmy` just needs to be able to create a subdirectory underneath it for its use.
+Any path will do; `muontrap` just needs to be able to create a subdirectory underneath it for its use.
 For example:

 ```bash